 The items and clarifications below are additional requirements set by this department:

 - Final acceptance to the M.Sc.
 (Thesis) and Ph.D. programs depends on a faculty member agreeing to serve as the student's supervisor.
 A supervisor is not required for acceptance to the M.Sc.
 (Applied) program.

-- Graduate Record Exam (GRE) – The GRE is required for all Ph.D. applicants to the School of Human Nutrition who are submitting non-Canadian transcripts.
+- Graduate Record Exam (GRE) – The GRE is required for all Ph.D. applicants to the School of Human Nutrition who are submitting non-Canadian or non-USA transcripts.